-ABT’s advisors give input as requested and attend at least one meeting annually with the Board of Directors.
+ABT’s advisors give input as requested and meet annually with the Board of Directors.

 Allen is currently serving as President of DestiNations, International (DNI).
 He teaches Missions Classes at Faith Builders, Elnora Bible Institute, and the Missions Training Center in Queens, NY, as well as helping in Church Planting Seminars.
 He worked in church planting for six years in Nicaragua.
 From 1987-2008 he served as pastor of Followers of Jesus Mennonite Church, a church plant in Brooklyn, NY.
 He and his wife Carolyn have 3 children.